-What is drug driving?
+What is Drug Driving?

 If you are unfortunate enough to be charged, we understand that it puts your livelihood at stake and potentially your freedom.
-So, if you find yourself in this kind of situation, don’t hesitate, seek advice immediately from one of our specialist drug driving lawyers.
+So, if you find yourself in this kind of situation, don’t hesitate, seek advice immediately from one of our specialist drug driving solicitors.

-What happens if I get arrested for drug driving?
+What happens if I get arrested for Drug Driving?